 Steve Holtje, New York Revew of Records: "...
 Krimm extends the vocabulary of fusion bass on his five-string fretless (... sounding uncannily like an upright bass). ...
 This tasty offering should inspire big-label interest."

-Dan recorded his debut album 'Sentience' with seven original tunes in 1985, released in 1986 and remastered/rereleased in 2011, MP3s/FLACs available from CD Baby, and physical CD available from CreateSpace.
+Dan recorded his debut album 'Sentience' with seven original tunes in 1985, released in 1986 and remastered/rereleased in 2011, MP3s available from Amazon.
 This album is also included in the Pandora collection.

 Gary Monheit was a core member of the band, both live and on this recording.
 Featured guest artists include Vic Juris (guitar) and Marty Fogel (saxes), with Grant Jarrett on drums.
 The recording was supported in part by a Jazz Fellowship grant from the National Endowment for the Arts in 1984.